 Information about USCIS locations or service centers can be found at www.uscis.gov.
 (Just make sure your spouse didn't commit visa fraud by using the nonimmigrant visa specifically to enter the U.S. and apply for a green card: see Risks of Entering the U.S. as a Tourist, Then Applying for Marriage- Based Green Card for details.)

-If, however, your spouse entered the U.S. without inspection or by using a fake visa, or you are a permanent resident rather than a citizen, your situation is more complicated than this article can address, due to legal and procedural hurdles.
-You could have difficulty obtaining a green card for your spouse, though it is not impossible.
+If, however, your spouse entered the U.S. without inspection or by using a fake visa, or if you are a permanent resident rather than a citizen, your situation is more complicated than this article can address.
+You will face legal and procedural hurdles and could have difficulty obtaining a green card for your spouse, though it is not impossible.
 See an immigration attorney for details or if you have any questions about whether you qualify to adjust status.

 No matter where you marry, you will need to obtain a certificate that convinces the U.S. immigration authorities that it was legally recognized in the state or country where it took place.
 Below are some tips on doing that.